sakai-mirror/melete/trunk/readme/readme.txt

 	NOTE: Melete stores content in the database tables as well as in the /private/meleteDocs folder in ContentHosting.
         Through Melete, users only have access to the /private/meleteDocs folder and not other parts of Resources.

+8. Configure Site Archive to include Melete
+	Melete now participates in Site Archive.
+Modify archive\archive-impl\pack\src\webapp\WEB-INF\components.xml, add
+	<value>MeleteSecurityService</value> in the filterServices list.

+	Compile and deploy archive again.

-6. Update Sakai Roles (under realms) to include Melete permissions
+9. Update Sakai Roles (under realms) to include Melete permissions

 	(If you are simply upgrading Melete in your Sakai instance, no roles changes are needed)

-	6.1.
+	9.1.
 Log on as Sakai admin.
 Check appropriate Melete permissions under the roles in !site.template.course.

 	* Check melete.author for teacher, instructor, faculty types of roles (maintain).
 	* Check melete.student for student types of custom roles that you have (access).

-	6.2.
+	9.2.
 If you have project sites and related roles in !site.template.project, appropriate permissions (melete.student or melete.author) need to be checked as defined above.

    CAUTION: